julia-walti/Design-Project-2022/README.md

 ## An API for the short-term simulation of heating demand in a district heating network with machine learning models

 ### Explication projet
 The goal of the project is to use machine learning model (here random forest regressor), to predict buildings heat demand.
-The model takes as input a GeoJSON file with the building characteristics, adds the heating demand predictions for 24 hours and returns the updated GeoJSON.
+The prediction is made using the building characteristics, and the weather data for the time where the prediction is asked.

 modele et input(details dans requirements)/output